 Bishop Alexander Salazar once said the home was the first seminary.
 What did your dad’s formation mean for your priesthood?

 Tell me more about your dad’s personality.
-Former President Bill Clinton said that even though he disagreed with your dad, he liked him because he never pretended to be somebody he wasn’t.
+Former President Bill Clinton said that even though he disagreed with Justice Scalia, he liked him because he never pretended to be somebody he wasn’t.

 That’s right — and that’s probably the first thing I’ve ever heard from Bill Clinton that I agree with.
 I think that’s why my dad got along with so many people.
 They knew who he was.
 He wasn’t one thing today and another thing tomorrow as so many people, especially in D.C., are.
 Some of that had to do with his faith, and some of it was his temperament — who he was.